StrangeBeeCorp/docs/docs/thehive/configuration/configure-authentication-cassandra-elasticsearch.md

 ### Step 2: Update Elasticsearch configuration

-Now we'll modify Elasticsearch configuration to require authentication.
+Now you'll modify the Elasticsearch configuration to require authentication.

 1. Open the `/etc/elasticsearch/elasticsearch.yml` file using a text editor.